Not So Scary Disney Halloween Movies for Family Movie Night

 Frankenweenie

 The animation style pays homage to classic horror films, but the story is full of warmth and emotion.
-It’s a wonderful choice for dog lovers or anyone who enjoys movies that blend creativity with deeper themes like love and loss.
+It’s a wonderful pick for dog lovers or anyone who enjoys movies that blend creativity with deeper themes like love and loss.

 To make it special, set up a “science lab” snack bar with bubbling punch, labeled treat jars, and little test tubes filled with candy.
 Kids can draw their own Frankenpets or create spooky pet name tags for their stuffed animals.